Mycoplasma genitalium Testing: Precision Diagnosis for a Stealth STI

 🚨 Key Testing Considerations

-Women: Vaginal swabs > endocervical > urine for highest accuracy
+Women: Vaginal swabs > urine for highest accuracy

 MSM: Multi-site testing (urethral + rectal) essential